Skip to content

 </script>

-• version: Required, specifies the application version number.
+• version: Required, the version number to which the application belongs.

-• trackInteractions: User interaction tracking, such as button clicks and form submissions.
+• trackInteractions: User behavior statistics, such as clicking buttons and submitting information.

-• traceType: Optional, defaults to ddtrace.
-Currently supports six types: ddtrace, zipkin, skywalking_v3, jaeger, zipkin_single_header, and w3c_traceparent.
+• traceType: Not mandatory, default is ddtrace.
+Currently supports 6 types: ddtrace, zipkin, skywalking_v3, jaeger, zipkin_single_header, w3c_traceparent.

-For more detailed information on user access monitoring, refer to <Best Practices for Web Application Monitoring (RUM)>.
+For a detailed understanding of user access monitoring, refer to <Best Practices for Web Application Monitoring (RUM)>.

 Application Performance Monitoring (APM)